civican/legisinfo/44-1/bills/C-8/bill_text.md

 **Sponsor**: DEPUTY PRIME MINISTER AND MINISTER OF FINANCE

+Her Excellency the Governor General recommends to the House of Commons the appropriation of public revenue under the circumstances, in the manner and for the purposes set out in a measure entitled "*An Act to implement certain provisions of the economic and fiscal update tabled in Parliament on December 14, 2021 and other measures*".

 ## Summary

 Part 1 amends the `Income Tax Act` and the `Income Tax Regulations` in order to